arrowtype/shantell-sans-specimen/src/routes/process/ProcessArticle.md

 Do you have a creative idea that needs a font with some personality?
 Want to just take a new font for a spin and see where it takes you?
 Give Shantell Sans a try!

 You can get [Shantell Sans on Google Fonts](https://fonts.google.com/specimen/Shantell+Sans) or download the very latest version in the [open-source repo](https://github.com/arrowtype/shantell-sans/releases/latest).

+You can also use Shantell Sans on Google Docs, Slides, and other Workspace products:
+1. In a document, open the font menu and click "More Fonts"
+2. In the pop-up panel that opens, search for "Shantell Sans”
+3. Click on the family to add it to your fonts menu

 _Note: The Google Fonts Blog has [a simplified version of this article](add link when available)._